 Issuance of Non-Cited Violations Enforcement Discretion Determination

-One of the objectives of Inspection Procedure 35007 is to provide an assessment of the of a licensee’s corrective action programs (CAP).
+One of the objectives of Inspection Procedure 35007 is to provide an assessment of the adequacy of a licensee’s corrective action programs (CAP).
 Consequently, when inspecting the CAP program the documentation for this inspection can be different from other baseline inspections as it needs to include more qualitative observations in order to assert that the NRC can issue non-cited violations.
-In case the NRC determines a licensee’s CAP has degraded significantly after making a determination to issue non-cited violations the regional staff will need to re-evaluate the of a licensee’s CAP.
+In case the NRC determines a licensee’s CAP has degraded significantly after making a determination to issue non-cited violations the regional staff will need to re-evaluate the adequacy of a licensee’s CAP.
 The inspectors will need to assess improvements made to the CAP in accordance with the guidance provided in this document before considering the issuance of non-cited violations.
 Listed below are some general principles that apply to documenting the results.
 These principles supplement the guidance contained elsewhere in Inspection Manual Chapter (IMC) 0613.

-1. The cover letter for this report should conform to the guidance given for other baseline inspections, but until a determination is made to issue non-cited violations it should also contain a brief description of the team’s overall conclusion regarding the of the licensee’s CAP whenever it has been evaluated as part of the inspection.
+1. The cover letter for this report should conform to the guidance given for other baseline inspections, but until a determination is made to issue non-cited violations it should also contain a brief description of the team’s overall conclusion regarding the adequacy of the licensee’s CAP whenever it has been evaluated as part of the inspection.

 2. The summary of issues for this report should contain the team’s overall assessment of the licensee’s CAP, on the basis of both the biennial in-depth samples and routine baseline inspections until a determination is made to issue non-cited violations.
 This overall assessment should also be placed in CIPIMS as an observation.